armandosunny/EcoNicheS/README.md

 ## Sixth module: biomod2

+For more information, you can consult the biomod2 page:https://biomodhub.github.io/biomod2/index.html

 For this module to work well, it is necessary to have the maxent files in the same folder where the .asc layers and the database with the presences and pseudo-absences of the species to be analyzed are located.

 <img width="752" alt="Captura de pantalla 2024-07-20 a la(s) 3 24 11 p m" src="https://github.com/user-attachments/assets/39d263ff-b80d-4e7f-a057-cf891920dc40">